10 Takeaways From Sandy Darity’s New Report, ‘Resurrecting The Promise Of 40 Acres: The Imperative Of Reparations’

 Reparations should not be doled out piecemeal, the authors said.
 Just as racism has been systemic, so should reparations.
-The incremental efforts that some institutions have made so far for reparations have been admirable, according to to the report, but not enough for fundamental change to alter structural, racial economic inequality in the country.
+The incremental efforts that some institutions have made so far for reparations have been admirable, according to the report, but not enough for fundamental change to alter structural, racial economic inequality in the country.

 Government should pay its debts

 It has been established that the nation was built by slaves and that countless institutions, from churches to universities to corporations, benefited from the slave trade.
 Now Darity and Mullen argue that the debt of free labor needs to finally be paid back.

 “Therefore, the federal government—the core institution that established and maintained the system of racial injustice and the core institution that can provide all-encompassing structural change — must meet the debt.
 Indeed, state governments have neither the obligation nor the capacity to execute an appropriate comprehensive plan for Black reparations,” the report stated.

 Darity and Mullen call for a commission to be established that would “parallel” the Commission on Wartime Relocation and Internment of Civilians — a group appointed by the U.S. Congress in 1980 to conduct an official governmental study into the internment of Japanese Americans during World War II.

 Such a commission for reparations for Black descendants of the American slave trade, “can be a valuable prelude to the design and enactment of legislation for Black reparations,” according to the report.
 The commission could be the one that is designated in HR 40, but the two authors suggested changes.